News and Events

 5. Integrate current developments in methodology and technology into clinical practice;

-6. Maintain familiarity with current research and critical reports and relate findings to the improvement of clinical practice.
+6. Maintain familiarity with current research, evidenced-based practice, and clinical reports and relate findings to the improvement of diagnostic and therapeutic clinical practice.

 7. Adhere to ASHA's code of ethics, professional standards, scope of practice, and preferred practice patterns.

 8. Satisfy the academic and practicum requirements for obtaining the ASHA Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP), the New York State Professional License in Speech Pathology, and New York State Initial/Professional Certification for a Teacher of Students with Speech and Language Disabilities at the completion of the M.S. degree requirements.